elemental/Elemental/doc/source/lapack-like/inversion.rst

 --------------------
 Inverts a (possibly unit-diagonal) triangular matrix in-place.

-.. cpp:function:: void TriangularInverse( UpperOrLower uplo, Diagonal diagonal, Matrix<F>& A )
+.. cpp:function:: void TriangularInverse( UpperOrLower uplo, UnitOrNonUnit diag, Matrix<F>& A )

-   Inverts the triangle of `A` specified by the parameter `uplo`; if `diagonal` is set to `UNIT`, then `A` is treated as unit-diagonal.
+   Inverts the triangle of `A` specified by the parameter `uplo`; if `diag` is set to `UNIT`, then `A` is treated as unit-diagonal.

-.. cpp:function:: void TriangularInverse( UpperOrLower uplo, Diagonal diagonal, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: void TriangularInverse( UpperOrLower uplo, UnitOrNonUnit diag, DistMatrix<F,MC,MR>& A )

    Same as above, but for a distributed matrix.